ossec/ossec-docs/docs/manual/syscheck/index.rst

 * How does it deal with false positives?

   - Files that change too often can be ignored in the configuration or using rules.
-By default when a file changes 3 times it is automatically ignored.
+By default when a file changes 3 times further changes are automatically ignored.

 Configuration options
 ---------------------